Mordoit/generate_rainbow_table/readme.md

 # Introduction
-This script is make for create rainbow table of all the password on a file
+This script generate rainbowtable from a file with hashlib

-# Requirement
+# Input file
-The input file has to be named "password.txt" each different password has to be on a different line
+One password on each line

-# Option
+# Usage
--a algorith to use (default md5)
--f file as input (default ./password.txt)

-## Availible
-md5, SHA1,
+`python3 generate_rainbow.py "algorithm" "file"`

 # Exemple
-python3 generate_rainbow.py -a md5
+`python3 generate_rainbow.py md5 ./password.txt`